PeterCamilleri/CX16/quirks/new.md

 #### Pin 1

+This is the serious case.
 Let's examine the scenario where a 65C02 is plugged into a socket that was originally designed for a 6502.

 On the 6502, pin 1 is a Vss or Ground pin.
 As such it would normally be connected to the Ground line of the printed circuit board (PCB).
 Even in older